english-blog/english-blog.github.io/_posts/2011-11-02-wired-for-thought-how-the-brain-is-shaping-the-future-of-the-internet-jeffrey-stibel-book-review.md

 ### Part III - The Brain behind the Web:

-He compares the websites to [memes](http://en.wikipedia.org/wiki/Meme).
-In a chapter, he discusses how the search engines work (primarily google) and the competition between the websites to appear on the first page of the search results is analogous to the Survival of the fittest - Darwinism.
+He compares the websites to memes. iN a chapter, he discusses how the search engines work (primarily google) and the competition between the websites to appear on the first page of the search results is analogous to the Survival of the fittest - Darwinism.
 He is one of the man behind the algorithm that propels Google's Adsense.
 He discusses the importance of understanding the language to select the right ads based on the keywords.
 Very Interesting!.

 Metcalfe's law is discussed in detail and why it did not work.
 He defines the stages of the Networking as